-Discover HHS websites on topics such as the vaccines, tobacco, health care, mental health, AIDS, food safety, bullying, autism, LGBT health, and more.
+Discover HHS websites on topics such as tobacco, health care, mental health, AIDS, food safety, bullying, autism, LGBT health, and more.

 As people live longer and healthier lives, planning ahead for retirement and knowing your options for health care and long-term care are more important than ever before.
 Find support through these programs, services, and tools specifically designed to help older individuals, their caregivers, and their communities.

 HHS is committed to supporting individuals on the autism spectrum and their families.

 BeTobaccoFree.gov is a consumer guide to tobacco information, including health effects of tobacco, nicotine, and electronic cigarettes, and tips to quit tobacco use.and never start smoking.

 FoodSafety.gov is the gateway to food safety information provided by government agencies.
 Get the latest news, alerts, and tips on safely handling, preparing, and storing food to prevent food poisoning.

 Find an affordable health insurance plan that fits your budget and needs.
 Visit the Health Insurance Marketplace at HealthCare.gov to get covered.